mefrem/mefrem.github.io/_pages/coaching.md

 Out of my passion for understanding psychology and [how our personalities work](https://maxefremov.com/our-parts-in-exile/), I also coach and facilitate transformational personal development.
 My client and student successes include

-- discovering self-disipline and organization
+- creating self-disipline, organization, and confidence
-- changing careers, professions, roles, obtaining promotions
+- changing careers, professions, moving to a new city
-- overcoming years of trauma, such as sexual abuse
+- overcoming years of trauma, such as sexual abuse, and changing relationships to old experiences
 - reworking the ongoing, internal conversations we have from fear to empowerment

 Note that I am not a licensed therapist.
-My services are leadership support for already well-functioning adults who are looking to elevate.
+My services are leadership support for already functioning adults who are looking to elevate their lives.

 If you're intersted, I'm coaching, tutoring, and mentoring those seeking and enquiring in these areas.
 You can [email me](mailto:maxim.efremov@gmail.com) to learn more.